mrfdev/CMI/Resources/Alternatives/CMI-permissions-clean.md

  cmi.elytra.boost - Allows to use basic elytra boost.
-Right click cmi.elytra.superboost - Allows to use elytra super boost. +Shift click cmi.elytra.speedometer - Allows to see speedometer while flying with elytra cmi.elytra.freeflight - Allows to see elytra boost for free cmi.hunger.keepafterdeath - Prevents from hunger to be replenished after death cmi.anvil.itemrename.bypass - Allows to rename items with black listed names. /itemanem and physical anvil cmi.sleepignore - Players with this permission node will be ignored when checking how many players are sleeping in the world to speed up time
+Right click cmi.elytra.superboost - Allows to use elytra super boost. +Shift click cmi.elytra.speedometer - Allows to see speedometer while flying with elytra cmi.elytra.freeflight - Allows to use elytra boost for free cmi.hunger.keepafterdeath - Prevents from hunger to be replenished after death cmi.anvil.itemrename.bypass - Allows to rename items with black listed names. /itemanem and physical anvil cmi.sleepignore - Players with this permission node will be ignored when checking how many players are sleeping in the world to speed up time